Morning Macro Brief

 Days-to-liquidate per holding under stress; coverage versus the liability profile; alerts when a position outgrows its venue.

 Translates IPS / IMA clauses into structured CRD or AIM rule drafts.
 Two-person sign-off mandatory.
-Highest-stakes agent in the platform.
+Highest-stakes agent in the platform — payback measured in years, justified on risk reduction not hours.

 The full pre-IC packet — peer set, fundamentals, ESG, prior diligence, technicals.
 Last on purpose: it consumes every other agent.